justletmepickausername/Court-Assignment/README.md

 # Angular 18 Project

 This is a web application built using Angular 18.
-It provides [brief description of what the application does].

 ## Table of Contents